 - Companies participating in this industry must use bank accounts maintained by authorised financial institutions.

 - The use of cash in transactions is limited only to specific situations as permitted by the authorities.

 Find Out More About Doing Business in The Fintech Industry in Mexico

 Investing in the Fintech industry in Mexico may seem promising but it certainly comes with its difficulties due to language barriers, a different business culture and new regulations.
 In order to help you get a better insight into the different steps of the process, our team of local and expat business experts can provide you with the information you need to ensure your Latin American business venture is a success.
-Don’t hesitate to get in touch with our country manager Alex at [email protected] for further information.
+Don’t hesitate to get in touch with our CEO at [email protected] for further information.